What has MCCID achieved during its existence?

 Philippine Presentation wows Indo-ASEAN Delegates

 Organizers and delegates of the Indo-ASEAN Seminar on “Shruti Drishti” held at Pune, India from January 18 – 19, 2007 were very much impressed by the country presentation and active participation of the Philippine delegation.
-The Philippines was represented by participants from the government’s Commission on Information and Communications Technology (CICT) led by Ms. Nieva S. Neri, Information Technology Officer of National Computer Center-CICT, Ms. Ms. Maria Leanna Alvero Beltran, Content Development Coordinator of CICT and Mr. Remberto I. Esposa Jr., one of the administrators of Philippine Web Accessibility Group (PWAG) and MCCID Training Director.
+The Philippines was represented by participants from the government’s Commission on Information and Communications Technology (CICT) led by Ms. Nieva S. Neri, Information Technology Officer of National Computer Center-CICT, Ms. Maria Leanna Alvero Beltran, Content Development Coordinator of CICT and Mr. Remberto I. Esposa Jr., one of the administrators of Philippine Web Accessibility Group (PWAG) and MCCID Training Director.

 Training Director Lectures on Accessible ICT while Deaf Coordinator Explains about MCCID

-Mr. Jojo Esposa Jr. and Mr. Ervin Reyes formed part of the resource persons during the “Focal Persons Workshop on Accessible ICT” held at Summer Place Hotel, Baguio City from February 19 – 23, 2007.
-Attended by 32 regional focal persons and their IT counterpart from the Department of Social Welfare and Development (DSWD), the workshop focuses on the importance if information and communications technology and the removal of barriers making it accessible to everyone including persons with disabilities.
-Jojo Esposa of lectured on “What is Accessible ICT?”, Ervin Reyes of MCCID, clarified the deaf friendliness of computers while Gimar Aguillon, deaf webmaster of Nova Foundation and MCCID alumnus proved that disability is not a hindrance in getting the right job.
+Mr. Jojo Esposa Jr. and Mr. Ervin Reyes formed part of the resource persons during the “Focal Persons’ Workshop on Accessible ICT” held at Summer Place Hotel, Baguio City from February 19 – 23, 2007.
+Attended by 32 regional focal persons and their IT counterparts from the Department of Social Welfare and Development (DSWD), the workshop focuses on the importance of information and communications technology and the removal of barriers making it accessible to everyone including persons with disabilities.
+Jojo Esposa lectured on “What is Accessible ICT?”, Ervin Reyes of MCCID, clarified the deaf friendliness of computers while Gimar Aguillon, deaf webmaster of Nova Foundation and MCCID alumnus proved that disability is not a hindrance in getting the right job.

 MCCID Director is First President of Philippine Web Accessibility Group